sarahalang/2026-academicWebsite/_pages/teaching.md

 Also relevant to my teaching is [my digital humanities blog, *LaTeX Ninja'ing and the Digital Humanities*](https://latex-ninja.com/).
 Particularly in its earlier years, the blog featured numerous tutorials, one of which later formed the basis of a [workshop at Harvard *Beyond TEI: Digital Editions with XPath and XSLT for the Web and in LaTeX*](https://github.com/sarahalang/Harvard_BeyondTEI_Workshop_SLang2022).

 You can find a full list of my courses taught below.

+Some of the courses listed in this portfolio were taught multiple times in only slightly different formats.
+Therefore, each distinct course is included only once in the portfolio.
+The description on the respective course page indicates whether a course was taught more than once and, if so, specifies the semesters in which it was offered.

 {% include courses.liquid %}